About Flaxseed or Alsi:

 6. Cures Joint Pain:

-Flaxseed oil is considered as substitute of cod liver oil (fish oil) and is found to be very beneficial.
-If you are suffering from joint pain or arthritis, take 2 tbsp flaxseed powder twice a day with milk at morning and evening).
+Flax seed oil is considered as substitute of cod liver oil (fish oil) and is found to be very beneficial.
+To control joint pain, take 2 tbsp flax seed powder twice a day with milk (at morning and evening).
 In addition, grind some flax seed and apply on the affected joint as poultice to remove swelling of joints.

 7. Good for Bone Health:

-Flaxseed or alsi is good in phosphorus – a mineral that contributes to bone health and tissue maintenance.
-By including flaxseed in your daily diet, you can maintain or improve your bone health.
+Flax seed (alsi) is good in phosphorus – a mineral that contributes to bone health and tissue maintenance.
+By including flax seed in your daily diet, you can maintain or improve your bone health.
 Its ALA also help to prevent the bones disease- osteoporosis.

 8. Reduces Burning in Urine: